create a project with npm

 Container props

-The EditorProvider component accepts a editorContainerProps prop that allows you to pass props to the container element of the editor provider.
+The EditorProvider component accepts an editorContainerProps prop to pass attributes to the container element of the editor provider.

 <EditorProvider